 Legal actions filed against the physician will typically give you an insight into the worst outcomes of that surgeon.
 All surgeons (and physicians for that matter) will eventually face a malpractice lawsuit at some point in their career.
+Most malpractice claims for cosmetic surgery outcomes are brought against physicians that are practicing outside the scope of their training; typically meaning that they aren't board-certified plastic surgeons.
 The fact that someone has had a malpractice lawsuit doesn't make them a poor physician but if they have more than several that should be telling you something.
-Surprisingly I cannot find documentation regarding the average number of malpractice claims against plastic surgeons.
-Despite not finding sources for this information I have heard that the average plastic surgeon can anticipate being sued once every 3.5 years.
-Don't quote me on that - I can't document a source other than that's the information currently in my brain.
-You can contact the county clerk's office in the county where the surgeon works and ask for a list of all malpractice suits filed.
+Plastic surgeons have the fifth highest new malpractice claim rates among physicians.
+This amounts to a 15% chance per year of being sued.
+You can contact the county clerk's office in the county where the surgeon works and request a list of all malpractice suits filed against a particular surgeon.

 In the state of Utah after filing a malpractice claim a prelitigation hearing must be scheduled with the Division of Professional Licensing (DOPL).
 The prelitigation hearing is conducted with a neutral attorney acting as the panel chairman, a neutral physician (of the same specialty that is being sued), a neutral healthcare provider (typically a nurse), and a neutral layperson that hear the evidence of the plaintiff (patient) and defense (physician) and make of ruling of "meritorious" or "non-meritorious".
 Meaning that the panel feels that the malpractice claim has merit, or it doesn't.
-Regardless of the panel findings the patient can continue on to trial, but the prelitigation panel often times helps the plaintiff attorney determine the likelihood of winning a payout in court.
+Regardless of the panel findings the patient can continue to trial, but the prelitigation panel often helps the plaintiff attorney determine the likelihood of winning a payout in court.
 Approximately 40% of all claims filed against plastic surgeons are dropped before trial.
 Over 70% of all claims against plastic surgeons are closed without an indemnity payout.

 Large payouts for malpractice could be considered worrisome since the majority don't result in any monetary payments.
 Something even more worrisome is a physician that doesn't have malpractice insurance.
 This is a bad sign indeed.
 It typically means that the surgeon is "not insurable" - no insurance company wants the liability, or that the cost to be insured is so high (because of the increased liability) that the surgeon makes the decision to not carry malpractice insurance.
-Surprisingly, this is something that attorneys may suggest to their clients to actually discourage potential malpractice claims.
+Surprisingly, this is something that attorneys may suggest to their clients to discourage potential malpractice claims.

 That's right, attorneys are less likely to even file initial malpractice accusations against surgeons that don't have malpractice coverage because they know that the chances of obtaining a cash payout are much lower.
-The attorneys then typically advise the doctor to arrange their financial holdings in such a way to shield their true wealth so that they can claim bankruptcy in the event that they lose a malpractice claim thus erasing the debt.
-Yes, this is completely legitimate and legal but it is not common unless the physician has been sued excessively or lost a large amount of money through their malpractice insurance.
+The attorneys then typically advise the doctor to arrange their financial holdings in such a way to shield their true wealth so that they can claim bankruptcy if they lose a malpractice claim thus erasing the debt.
+Yes, this is completely legitimate and legal, but it is not common unless the physician has been sued excessively or lost a large amount of money through their malpractice insurance.
 If your surgeon doesn't have malpractice insurance this is one of the largest red flags you could ever come across.
+It is a well-recognized pattern that some physicians just seem to have significantly more malpractice suits filed against them; this isn't a trait that you should ignore.